HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 Few JSON are self-explanatory, but for the purpose of understanding, refer the following summary:

 __appscanData__: configuration required to connect to IBM Application Security on Cloud or HCL AppScan On Cloud and extract issues
-* appscanProvider: The provider of Appscan product.For Appscan Enterprise it is ASE and for Appscan on Cloud it is ASOC.
+* appscanProvider: The provider of AppScan product.For AppScan Enterprise it is ASE and for AppScan on Cloud it is ASOC.
 * url, apikeyid, apikeysecret: information required to authenticate with the AppScan REST APIs
 * appid: The id of the application that will be used when querying for issues
 * policyids: (Optional) Specific Policy Ids to be used when pulling the results from AppScan.
 If speciying multiple Policy Ids then provide a comma-separated list.
 By default, only issues that are open and out-of-compliance with the application's registered polices will be pulled.
 This is applicable only for ASoC and not for ASE.